ru22-14/beauty-boutique/README.md

 Each User can have many Orders, it is representing One-to-Many relationship however each Order can only have one User.

 The Categories are linked to the Products Model as a product can only have 1 category but 1 category can be assigned to many Products. hence its a one to many relationship.

+Each Product can have many Orders, it is also representing One-to-Many relationship.

 <img src="static/media/er-diagram.jpg" width="100%"  align = "center"> <br>